How VWO Helped Sweden-Based Firm Northmill Increase Its Online Application Conversions

 Sargon Kurt, cofounder of Northmill, realized the importance of converting website traffic to customers in a world that was going more online.
 He was keen to measure the ROI on online marketing and had started using tracking codes.

-If there is a marketing manager out there who does not integrate this into their marketing function, I’d say they are lacking skills or not working with modern marketing.
+If there is a marketing manager out there who does not integrate VWO into their marketing function, I’d say they are lacking skills or not working with modern marketing.

 After calculated evaluation of all available options, Northmill selected VWO based on its interface and service.
 VWO enabled Northmill to test website pages in a controlled manner before making them live.